kecman/view/PLAN.md

 ## Soon
+- [UI/UX] Sliders to select visible range of indices
+- [Presentation] Improve readme, add gif "as-of"/feature list, mention limitations on obj import suppport, clear on high-level goals: fun to use
+- [Cleanup] Remove geometry module, just load files
+- [UI/UX] Add mouse buttons to keymap help window
+- [UI/UX] Scale the axes according to the bbox of the scene?
+- [UI/UX] Arrow keys pan across bounding box?
+- [UI/UX] Render the axes origin in different color when it's a model origin
 - [UI/UX,Bug] Make sweep toggle also turn off the checkbox that is clicked to start the sweep
+- [UI/UX,Bug] Include axes in fit_on_screen, and fix positioning of near and far planes
 - [Build] Distribution stuff, make a single executable if possible or executable + boost dll, bake fonts into the executable at least.
 - [Performance] Speed up text rendering, it's so slow right now!
-- Support loading wkt file format, so we can load Polygons in a reasonable way
+- [UI/UX] Support loading wkt file format, so we can load Polygons in a reasonable way
-- Scale zoom speed with scene bounding box when shift is held?
+- [UI/UX] Scale zoom speed with scene bounding box when shift is held?
 - [UI/UX] Implement a view cube using the Simp module
-- [UI/UX] Implement hovering over item in entity list causes it to flash white

 ## Backlog
 - Implement commands to change the render settings on stuff
-- [Testing] [Meta-programming] Use @test to tag/run tests
+- [Meta-programming,Testing] Use @test to tag/run tests
-- [Commands] [Meta-programming] Autogenerate code for bingings
+- [Meta-programming,Commands] Autogenerate code for bingings
-- [Commands] [Meta-programming] Autogenerate ui code for bingings
+- [Meta-programming,Commands] Autogenerate ui code for bingings
 - [XXL] Build and add bindings for gmp
 - [XXL] Hotload the C++ bindings, and console commands, so you can keep same UI state while you iterate on your code
 - [XXL] Hotload jai code so that you can keep state while you change your algorithm
 - Implement geometric equals functions for testing, can be used to compare Jai/C++ implementations
 - Don't pass pointers for arguments that aren't modified
 - [Rendering] Alternate segment colours (two draw calls?)
+- [Rendering] Render normals using geometry shader
 - [UI/UX] Sweep drag for removing items from the scene?
 - [UI/UX] Render vertex labels on top of other geometry always
 - [UI/UX] Option to render the cumulative vertex number for polyline soups and polygon inner/outer rings or polygon soups